Franco Leys

-Franco Ezequiel Leys (born 18 October 1993) is an Argentine professional footballer who plays as a midfielder for America de Cali.
+Franco Ezequiel Leys (born 18 October 1993) is an Argentine professional footballer who plays as a midfielder for Aldosivi.

 Career

 Leys started out in the youth of local club Villa Felisa, prior to moving in 2013 to join Argentine Primera División side Colón.
 He made his professional debut on 2 November 2013 against Newell's Old Boys.
 During his first four campaigns with Colón, Leys made sixteen appearances.
 Leys joined Juventud Unida of Primera B Nacional in August 2017.
 His first appearance for Juventud came versus Flandria in the league on 17 September.
 Sarmiento completed the signing of Leys in June 2018.
 He made thirty total appearances in 2018–19, though played just once (in the Copa Argentina) in the subsequent campaign due to a serious injury.

 In July 2020, Leys agreed a move to Temperley.
 On 4 February 2021, Leys joined Argentine Primera División club Patronato on a deal until the end of 2022.